tact-lang/tact-docs/README.md

-# TACT documentation
+# Tact documentation

-This repository contains a TACT compiler documentation.
+This repository contains a Tact compiler documentation.

 ## Contributing